ethereum/web3.py/docs/providers.rst

     JSON-RPC server.

     *  ``ipc_path`` is the filesystem path to the IPC socket:
+    *  ``read_buffer_limit`` is the maximum size of data, in bytes, that can be read from the socket at one time.
+Defaults to 20MB (20 * 1024 * 1024).
+Raises ``ReadBufferLimitReached`` if the limit is reached, suggesting that the buffer limit be increased.

     This provider inherits from the
     :class:`~web3.providers.persistent.PersistentConnectionProvider` class.
 Refer to